pdinklag/MinecraftStats/README.md

 * **dynmap**: Let's say your URL is `my-server.com:8123`, then you access the *MinecraftStats* frontend via `my-server.com:8123/stats/index.html`.
 Note that due to how dynmap's webserver is configured, you cannot leave the `/index.html` part by default.
 If you change the `data → webSubdir` setting, the `/stats/` part in the URL must be changed accordingly.
 * **BlueMap**: The same as for dynmap applies, but note that the default port there is different.
 The default URL in BlueMap will be `my-server.com:8100/stats/index.html`.
+* **squaremap**: The same as for dynmap applies, but note that the default port there is different.
+The default URL in squaremap will be `my-server.com:8080/stats/index.html`.

 #### CLI